danskernesdigitalebibliotek/dpl-platform/documentation/runbooks/set-environment-variable.md

-# Add a new site to the platform
+# Set an environment variable for a site

 ## When to use